sturnberg/OCS-Docs/Content_Portal/Documentation/DataIngress/OMF_Ingress_Subscriptions.md

 Unique Id for the Subscription.

 ### Returns
-A Trustee object.
+A trustee object.

 ## `Create Subscription`
-Create a new Subscription.
+Create a new subscription.

 ### Request
 ``POST api/v1/tenants/{tenantId}/namespaces/{namespaceId}/subscriptions``